Appendix 2 – The Poems

 a chore to keep them hidden well.

-I look for you, Markéta,
+I look for you, Markéta, still—

-the corners call me first.
+in every room, the corners call me first.

 Whence seeking was the love,

-and stitching was the hug.
+and stitching was the hug, and staying was the debt.

 Until consumption culled your cough.

-A pauper’s grave and shepherd’s purse
+A pauper’s grave and shepherd’s purse there gently lain

-tender rest enough.
+afforded tender rest enough.

 For Dorota

-The candle does not know it risks dying,
+The candle does not know it risks dying—

-asking only to grant the giving of sight, to linger
+asking only to grant the giving of sight,

-in lighting, loosed in translation from waxing to warming,
+to linger in lighting, loosed in translation

-as trivets befriend, its last drip descends
+its last drip descends in tender surrender.

-in tender surrender.
 For seven years, I lived you, Dorota:

 Václav’s widow, savior, tutor, our true and gentle life.

-though whether the prize is but one hour longer
+is but one hour longer to read past the din,

-and result in our parting—may the words never change,
+in our parting—may the words never change,

-may our words yet remain, though not weep too long
+may our words yet remain, not weeping

-when informed of their waning.
+too long when informed of their waning.

-How the night thrush waits hushed on a low, barer branch
+How the night thrush waits hushed

-for the last hissing kettle to sing, and petals of linden
+to sing, and petals of linden lilt through thick steam

-lilt through thick steam to sweeten your vigils of tea.
+to sweeten your vigils of tea.
+From Václav’s chair,

-aflutter to hear—poets, philosophers, languages loved.
+poets, philosophers, languages loved.

-Whence pages grown weary of turning, declare,
+Whence pages grown weary of turning, declare

 they are eager to grace libraries in dreams.

-You taught me this: that from books, we glean more
+You taught me this: that from books, we glean

-than tepid instruction; they are rather, a reader’s
+more than tepid instruction; they are rather

-dear friends.
-That a companion who stays
+a reader’s dear friends.
+And a companion

-when the road whispers come, and you’d let him go,
+who stays when the road whispers come,

-is a treasure all on its own.
-For that shivering man
+and you’d let him go, is a treasure all of its own.

-in the back of the chapel, who had not eaten in days,
+who had not eaten in days, whose soul

-whose soul you warmed as a flickering candle,
+you warmed as a flickering candle,

-and patiently waited to tend.
+and patiently hastened to tend.

 For Margarethe